 Madison Consumer Protection Attorney

 Attorney Godbe’s consumer law practice focuses on battling unethical debt collectors and companies that mislead and defraud their customers, primarily using the Fair Debt Collections Practices Act and the Wisconsin Consumer Act.
-Various Federal and Wisconsin laws also protect individuals against illegal repossessions of property, the misreporting of credit information, and other unfair and deceptive business practices.
+Various Federal and Wisconsin laws also protect individuals against illegal auto repossessions, the misreporting of credit information, and other unfair and deceptive business practices.
 Because consumer protection laws provide a right to recover attorney’s fees, Hawks Quindel is typically able to take these claims on a contingency-fee basis – meaning we don’t get paid unless we recover financial damages for you.
 Attorney Godbe is a member of the National Association of Consumer Advocates.

 Madison Employment Attorney

 Attorney Godbe also assists Wisconsin employees in securing the respect and fair compensation they deserve from their employers.
-Whether you are experiencing retaliation, being punished for taking family or medical leave, experiencing workplace discrimination, or being unfairly denied overtime pay, our employment law attorneys and staff will listen to your story with compassion and guide you through what can be a challenging process.
+Whether you are experiencing discrimination, being punished for taking family or medical leave, or have been retaliated against or wrongfully terminated, our employment law attorneys and staff will listen to your story with compassion and guide you through what can be a challenging process.

 Outside the office, Attorney Godbe enjoys turning wooden bowls and vases on his lathe (he is a proud member of the Badger Woodturners), playing the guitar and mandolin, and trying (in vain) to submit a winning entry to the New Yorker cartoon caption contest.